DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Rare Plants → Rhynchospora capillacea

 Phenology: Flowers July - August, fruits in August.

 Synonyms: Rhynchospora capillaceae Torr. var. leviseta E.J.
 Hill.

 Known Distribution in Maine: This rare plant has been documented from a total of 5 town(s) in the following county(ies): Aroostook, Kennebec.

 Conservation considerations: Maintain hydrologic integrity of its rivershore or bog habitat.

-For more information, see the New England Wild Flower Society's Conservation Plan for Rhynchospora capillacea-pdf link-148 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Rhynchospora capillacea.